25+ Best productivity books

 Who’s it for?
 Anyone struggling with how to prioritize tasks, and single out the most important assignments.

 What’s it about?
-Eat That Frog! explains how you can prioritize tasks, by illustrating the problem with frogs – your most urgent, important, or unpleasant task is the biggest, ugliest frog in your pond.
-To call your day a success, “eat that frog” first – once you’ve finished with this task, you’ll know that the worst is behind you, so you’ll be able to tackle your remaining tasks with ease.
+The book Eat That Frog! explains how you can prioritize tasks, by illustrating the problem with frogs – your most urgent, important, or unpleasant task is the biggest, ugliest frog in your pond.
+To call your day a success, “eat that frog” first — i.e., finish the said task as soon as possible.
+Once you’ve finished with this task, you’ll know that the worst is behind you, so you’ll be able to tackle your remaining tasks with ease.

 What you’ll learn?
-Tracy offers 21 tips and strategy that will help you learn how to get more work done, but in the right, priority order.
+Tracy offers 21 tips and strategies that will help you learn how to get more work done, but in the right, priority order.